Skip to content ↓

 Westleigh Methodist Primary is committed to keeping our pupils safe, both in school and the wider community.

-The safety and welfare of all our students is of utmost importance to us.
-Please contact the school directly if you have a concern about the welfare of a child and speak to one of our DSL's.
+Please contact the school directly if you have a concern about the welfare of a child and speak to one of our Designated Safeguarding Leads (DSLs).

 Designated Safeguarding lead:

-Mrs Moragrega (Headteacher)
+Mrs Boardman (Headteacher)

 Deputy Safeguarding Leads: